The indecomposable objects in the center of Deligne's category $Rep(S_t)$: Introduction

 The categories $\cZ(\uRep S_t)$, for $t$ generic, and $\cZ(\uRep^\ab S_d)$, for $d\in \mZ_{\geq 0}$, are \emph{infinite} analogues of modular categories.
 This interpretation follows from \cite{FL}*{Theorem~3.27} where $\cZ(\uRep S_t)$ was shown to be a ribbon category and \Cref{sec:non-deg} where we prove that $\cZ(\uRep S_t)$ and $\cZ(\uRep^\ab S_d)$ are non-degenerate braided tensor categories.
 We note that these categories are also \emph{factorizable} braided tensor categories by \cite{EGNO}*{Proposition~8.6.3}.
 In the finite case, non-degeneracy and factorizability of braided tensor categories are equivalent \cite{Shi}.

 As $\cZ(\uRep S_t)$ and $\cZ(\uRep^\ab S_d)$ are infinite tensor categories, the concept of modular category and applications to topological field theory have not been developed for these categories.
 However, we note that these categories satisfy all conditions (beside finiteness) imposed on modular categories.
-For $t$ generic, the category $\cZ(\uRep S_t)$ is, moreover, semisimple (i.e.~fusion).
-Hence, the results on $\cZ(\uRep S_t)$ of this paper and \cite{FL} give interesting infinite yet locally finite analogues of modular categories which are not equivalent to (co)modules over a (quasi)-Hopf algebras, i.e.~not \emph{Tannakian}.
-These may be the first known examples of such categories.
+For $t$ generic, the category $\cZ(\uRep S_t)$ is, moreover, semisimple.
+Hence, the results on $\cZ(\uRep S_t)$ of this paper and \cite{FL} give interesting infinite yet locally finite analogues of modular categories which are not equivalent to (co)modules over (quasi)-Hopf algebras.